Rules of The Game

 • “On the fly substitutions” are NOT allowed during a referee stoppage of play.
 Substitutions during referee stoppages must be authorized and managed by the referee so he or she can maintain control of the situation and ensure that the correct number of players are on the field.

-• During a stoppage of play that involved cards being issued, the following sequence of actions should take place.
-The refs should stop the clock, manage the situation, remove the carded player, then allow a replacement (only in the case of a goalie being carded), then announce added time if needed, then restart the game.
+• During a stoppage of play that involves a card/s being issued, the following sequence of actions should take place.
+The refs should stop the clock, manage the situation, remove the carded player, then allow a replacement, then announce added time if needed, and restart the game.

-• Throw ins, corner kicks, goal kicks, direct free kicks and indirect free kicks will be called by the official as per FIFA rules.
+• Throw ins, corner kicks, goal kicks, direct free kicks and indirect free kicks will be called by the game official and will follow FIFA rules.

-• If a ball hits the roof during indoor play the opposing team will be awarded a throw in adjacent from where the ball hit the roof.
+• If a ball hits the roof or structure attached to the roof during indoor play the opposing team will be awarded a throw in nearest to where the ball hit the structure.

 • If a team scores on an indirect free kick the goal will not count and the defensive team will be awarded a goal kick.

-• Goalie punts or drop kicks will result in an INDIRECT free kick just outside the penalty box arc.
+• Goalie punts or drop kicks will result in an INDIRECT free kick just outside the penalty box.

 • There are two types of free-kicks in soccer: direct free kicks and indirect free kicks.
-The referee decides if it’s a direct free kick or indirect free kick based on the foul a player makes.
+The referee decides if it’s a direct free kick or indirect free kick based on the foul committed.
 A direct free kick is typically awarded if a player is careless, reckless, or uses excessive force during a game.
-This usually happens when a player tries to get the ball from an opposing player.
 An indirect free kick is typically awarded for non-dangerous fouls that may impede play.

-• There are 7 main fouls that result in direct kicks, however there are many subtleties that will be taken into account.
-A referee gives direct kicks if a player is careless, reckless, or uses excessive force when committing these fouls:
+• There are 7 primary fouls that result in direct kicks, however there are many subtleties that will be taken into account.
+A referee will award a direct kick if a player is careless, reckless, or uses excessive force when committing these fouls:

 • Kicking or trying to kick an opponent